trieunguyenhoang23/money-manage-flutter/README.md

 ![Entity Relationship Diagram](diagram/erd.jpg)
 - **User → Category**: A User can create multiple Categories (1 - N).
 - **User → AuthProvider**: A User can have multiple authentication providers (e.g., Google, Apple, Facebook) (1 - N).
-- **User → Reminder**: A User can set up multiple Reminders for recurring income or expense (1 - N).
 - **User → Transaction**: A User can have multiple Transactions (income/expense records) (1 - N).
-- **Category → Reminder**: A Category can have multiple Reminders associated with it.
-(1 - N)
 - **Category → Transaction**: A Category can have multiple Transactions.
 Each transaction must belong to a specific category (income or expense) (1 - N).
-- **Reminder → Transaction**: A Reminder can be linked to multiple Transactions, especially for recurring transactions (1 - N).

 #### 6. 📂 Folder Structure
 ```bash